This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 If you own an oval as opposed to a round Dutch oven, worry not.
 Simply shape your boule into an oblong and use a clean razor blade to cut 3 parallel lines into the dough just before baking versus the ‘X’ I describe in the recipe card.

-Not only for bread, but also fabulous dishes that go from stovetop to oven to table like my Dublin Coddle, or a batch of homemade Chicken and Dumplings, the 5 1/2-quart cocotte will service you very well (and whomever gets it after you) for many, many, many years to come.
+Not only for bread, but also fabulous dishes that go from stovetop to oven to table like my Dublin Coddle, the 5 1/2-quart cocotte will service you very well (and whomever gets it after you) for many, many, many years to come.

 For this easy yeast bread, you will need 6 tablespoons from one bottle of beer.
 If you are worried about wasting the remaining beer, do as I do and make multiple shaggy dough balls for multiple boules of beer bread.

 The best part of this idea is that you’d have two loaves to bake for two mornings in a row.
 Fresh bread for the whole week nearly depending on how many you feed.
 I myself try to have a dough ball daily to bake each morning.

 Beer bread is buttery, chewy without being dense, boasts a beautiful malty flavor, and is overall light-tasting.
 Most importantly, it does NOT taste of beer.
 If you didn’t know there was beer in the bread, you wouldn’t be able to tell by the taste alone.

 If you find you enjoy the bread, experiment on your second go-round.
 Baking with porters and stouts are fabulous choices because they’re brewed with dark roasted malt.
 What does this mean?
 Simply put, they offer a flavor profile reminiscent of cocoa and coffee.
 Porters especially lean more toward chocolate and malted flavors with less bitterness.